zwerm/composite-bs-client/README.md

 * Scroll to the bottom of a DOM element when a new StaMP letter is received. (`ScrollToBottomOnLetterLeaf` )
 * Emit status messages about the `CompositeBSClient`'s connection to the BotSocket server as events. (`EmitStatuMessageEventsLeaf`)
 * Attempt to automatically reconnect to the BotSocket server on disconnect, after a delay. (`AutoReconnectLeaf`)
+* Sends an event message of 'WELCOME' once the `CompositeBSClient` has shaken hands with the server.  (`SendEventOnHandshakeLeaf`)

 ## Leafs on the wind